DataFire/Integrations/integrations/generated/bbc/README.md

   * partner_id `array`: filter for services by partner ID
   * partner_pid `array`: filter for services by partner PID
   * q `string`: filter for subset of services matching supplied keyword/phrase (boolean operators permitted)
-  * service_type `array` (values: Interactive, Local Radio, Master Brand Only, National Radio, On Demand, Regional Radio, Simulcast, TV, Web Only, Webcast): filter for specified type of linear services
+  * service_type `array`: filter for specified type of linear services
   * sid `array`: filter for specified linear service
   * start_from `string`: Return services that start on or later than the specified datetime
   * start_to `string`: Return services that start earlier than the specified datetime